 During the slack tide, I recommend letting a piece of pinfish sit on the bottom in a finger channel or mangrove point.
 Big black drum can be caught this way as they swim through the murky water trying to find an easy meal.
 Also don't be surprised if you hook up to a big shark, this time of year they seem to be everywhere in Flamingo National Park.

 Off Miami, The same techniques work for both trout and snapper.
-Tarpon off Miami are still thick.
+Tarpon off Miami are starting to move near the bridges.
 Best bet would be to head out at night around the bridges casting large shrimp or using plastics.
 Fish the shadow lines that the bridges make at night, this is the tarpon strike zone.
 Also along the bridges and jetties the Snook are very active.
-Be very aware that Snook are no longer in season here on the Atlantic side.
 Drifting live shrimp down the current is very productive.
 Another method for snook is bouncing heavier jigs off the bottom.
 Bounce these jigs as they drift with the current.
 These jigs can be tipped with shrimp, plastics or strip baits.
+Make sure to follow your local regulations.

 Hit the shallow wrecks for your chance to hook up to a nice Permit or Cobia.
 Cobia are usually being caught on jigs, the good thing about using jigs on shallow wrecks is that an array of fish will hit it.
 I like to put a small ballyhoo on the jig when Cobia aren't being sight casted.
 Many times nice Groupers and Mutton Snapper are caught using this method.
 For Permit, I recommend using at least 40lb fluorocarbon.
 The reason why is because permit are very strong fish and will rub your line all over the wreck.
 Use a 2/0 or 3/0 circle hook and attach a crab through the rear corner.
 The best bait for permit will be using live crabs, but shrimp, soft plastic crabs or even crab fly patterns will work.